 Append text insertion on page 8, lines 32-34, as follows

 When the MRG field is set to 1, the BlockAck is sent in response to a BlockAckReq with an MRG group address in the RA field.
 The BlockAck includes the MRG Group Address field when the MRG field is set to 1, and omits the field otherwise.
+When the SBA Leader field is set to 1, the BlockAck is sent in response to a BlockAckReq with the MRG SBAR Mode bit set to 1, and the AID of this STA is equal to the AID as signalled in the MRG BAR Bitmap of the immediate previous BlockAckReq frame.
+Additionally, in this case the BA information field is encoded as a single octet equal to 0.
+When the SBA Leader field is set to 0, the BlockAck is sent in response to a BlockAckReq with the MRG SBAR Mode bit set to 1, and the AID of this STA is not equal to the AID as signalled in the MRG BAR Bitmap of the immediate previous BlockAckReq frame.

 Insert text on page 42, line 13